dimaqq/package_statistics/readme.md

 - Allow any supported Python version, today 3.8 ~ 3.12
 - Distribute as a single file, `package_statistics.py`
 - Keep dev-time stuff (tests, test data, scaffolding) separate
+- Is *section* important in the package name?
+  - The tool is built for distro maintainers, verbose is better than smart

 ### Testing